8 Useful Candle Safety Tips

 There are a few other ways to put out candles: using a wick dipper or your fingers.

 For many people, the most familiar and common way to deal with an unsightly stub of wax is by using a wick dipper – an inexpensive metal tool made for this purpose – with the blade positioned horizontally and pointing towards the candle’s base (this helps prevent flaming).
 Dip the end of the wick dipper into the flame (typically one-third down from its top), then retrieve it again; as it moves back up through the now-cooler waxes, they “melt” away from one another making for easy separation.

-The other option is less graceful but at least as effective: simply pinch off the tip of the wick with your fingers and discard!
+The other option is less graceful but at least as effective: simply lick your fingers and pinch off the tip of the wick with your fingers and discard!